ncrmro/website/posts/2021_01_02_apollo-cache-testing.md

 #### Accessing the Apollo Cache

-In a few places around your app, you can access the cache object, you should be able to import the cache you initially passed to your client and also perform a cache extraction.
+Throughout your app, you can access the cache object you initially passed into your Apollo client.
+This can be extracted at any point and be inspected.

+#### Mutations

 Mutations when creating or deleting nodes don't automatically update the cache and thus you can specify an [update function](https://www.apollographql.com/docs/react/data/mutations/#making-all-other-cache-updates) on the [Mutation options](https://www.apollographql.com/docs/react/data/mutations/#options).